mount

 This option controls the permission check of mtime/atime.

-20 If current process is in group of file's group ID, you
+If current process is in group of file's group ID, you can

-The default is set from `dmask' option.
-(If the directory is
+The default is set from 'dmask' option.
+(If the directory is writable,

-Normally utime(2) checks current process is owner of the file,
+Normally utime(2) checks that the current process is owner of the file,

-or it has CAP_FOWNER capability.
-But FAT filesystem doesn't
+or that it has the CAP_FOWNER capability.
+But FAT filesystems don't

-have UID/GID on disk, so normal check is too inflexible.
-With
+have UID/GID on disk, so the normal check is too inflexible.
+With this

 check=value